Dheerajyadav1/datapilot-platform/README.md

 - Pandas
 - NumPy

-Their contributions continue to shape the modern data engineering ecosystem.
+Their tools and communities continue to advance the field of modern data engineering.

 ---